vgurnik/infinite-pinball/README.md

 - [ ] Add SCALED resolution maybe, works strangely
 #### Known bugs + TODOs
 - Shop sometimes rerolls item on purchase (does it?)
-- Used cards appear in strange places
-- Pack opening should display amount (chosen / to choose)